PolytechAngersMecatroniqueClub/istiaENGRAIS/README.md

 # ENGRAIS Raspberry
-This repository contains all the packages to install into our 4 raspberry pi
+This repository contains all the packages to install into our 4 raspberry pi and the Nvidia Jetson TX2

-This project contains 3 packages.
+This project contains 4 packages.

 # Network